-You try to be wary and ensure you don’t put anything down the drain that would plug your pipes.
-You don’t put anything down the toilet but toilet paper; you don’t put pasta, bones, or grease down the sink in the kitchen; and you make sure to have filters on all your drains.
+You try to be careful and assure you don’t put anything down the drain that would obstruct your pipes.
+You don’t put anything down the toilet but toilet paper; you don’t put pasta, bones, or grease down the sink in the kitchen; and you make sure to have screens on all your drains.
 But have you thought of everything in order to prevent a costly sewer line repair?

-Look outside because you may be forgetting the most destructive problem of all: tree roots.
+Look outside because you may be forgetting the most damaging problem of all: tree roots.

 Most of time, tree roots will leave fine, intact sewer lines alone.
-They normally only invade leaking, cracked, or damaged lines buried within the top 24 inches of the soil.
-When this happens the initial damage not only gets worse, the tree roots can totally clog the sewer lines and reduce the water flow, leaving you with overflows and possibly flooding your home or building.
+They normally only disturb leaking, cracked, or damaged lines buried within the top two feet of the ground.
+When this occurs the initial damage not only gets worse, the tree roots can totally clog the sewer lines and reduce the water flow, leaving you with overflows and potentially flooding your home or building.

 But what should you do?
 Call a sewer line repair professional in Winnipeg.

-A sewer line repair will typically be easier (and cost less) than a ruptured pipe, so if you think there is trouble with your sewer line, especially if you feel that tree roots are moving into the pipe, call Winnipeg Supply Service Experts as soon as possible.
+A sewer line repair will typically be easier (and cost less) than a ruptured pipe, so if you suspect trouble with your sewer line, especially if you feel that tree roots are moving into the pipe, call Winnipeg Supply Service Experts as soon as possible.

-Sewer line repair experts at Winnipeg Supply Service Experts will use a sewer inspection camera to verify whether or not the sewer line has a tree root worry.
+Sewer line repair professionals at Winnipeg Supply will use a sewer inspection camera to confirm whether or not the pipe has a tree root worry.
 Once the issue has been confirmed, our sewer line repair technician will discuss all of your options with you and help you determine the best plan, whether that’s a trenchless sewer line replacement or just getting rid of the tree roots.

-Note, faster growing trees, such as poplar, oak, or tuliptree, may cause more issues because they grow faster.
-Slower growing trees are a better choice, but they still need to be replaced every seven to ten years to avoid their roots from becoming an issue.
-Also, make sure you plant trees a good distance from your sewer lines, that way you can help avoid damage and stop those pesky (and sometimes costly) sewer line repairs.
-If you’re not confident where your sewer lines are, ask Winnipeg Supply Service Experts to flag the path of the sewer pipes.
+Note, faster growing trees, such as poplar, silver maples, or tuliptree, may cause more issues because they grow faster.
+Slower growing trees are a better choice, but they still need to be replaced every seven to ten years to avoid their roots from causing a problem.
+Also, make sure you plant trees a good distance from your sewer lines, that way you can help avoid damage and stop those pesky (and often costly) sewer line repairs.
+If you’re not confident where your sewer lines are, ask Winnipeg Supply to flag the path of the sewer pipes.